thriveweb/sailinginparadise/content/boatTours/2019-05-28-sunset-city-lights-cruise.md

   ## Gold Coast Sunset Cruise

-  **THIS TICKETED CRUISE IS NOT CURRENTLY OPERATIONAL DUE TO COVID-19 RESTRICTIONS.
-OUR PRIVATE CHARTERS CONTINUE TO SAIL WITH GREAT RATES AVAILABLE FOR SMALL GROUPS/MID-WEEK.
-PLEASE CONTACT US VIA THE BOOKING/ENQUIRY FORM TO ENQUIRE ABOUT A PRIVATE CHARTER.**
+  **THE TICKETED SUNSET CRUISE (shared vessel) IS NOT CURRENTLY OPERATIONAL DUE TO SOCIAL DISTANCING REQUIREMENTS.
+OUR PRIVATE SUNSET CHARTERS CONTINUE TO SAIL.**

+  **Please click the private charter tab above to view private charter options.**

   Looking for the Gold Coast's best sunset views?
 There is no better place to watch the sunset on the Gold Coast than relaxing on a yacht on the Broadwater!
 No seriously...